instalar-git-en-raspberry-pi

 After installing Git, perform a basic configuration to personalize user information.
 This configuration is used in commits to identify who made the changes.

-These settings are stored in the ~/.gitconfig file and apply to all Git repositories under your user.
+These settings are stored in the ~/.gitconfig file and apply to all Git repositories for your user.

 To confirm that the configuration has been applied correctly, use the following command: